-In 2016, we didn't stick to our well-oiled routine
+We didn't stick to our well-oiled routine

 The “twelve week on, four weeks off” has been the primary reason why we achieve our goals.
 It allows us to work, then rest and come back with a full charge.
 The vacation in India, while great for our health and diet, left us more tired than before.
 And then we did a half-baked vacation to Australia in October.